pkdone/MongoSecurityPlaypen/README.md

 * PyKMIP has no built-in persistence, so if vagrant halt and then vagrant up have been run, the mongod replicas won't start properly, if encryption is enabled using KMIP.
 As a result, vars/external_vars.yml has been changed to use keyfile by default, for encryption-at-rest, to reduce the number of people that hit this issue.
 * When generating the Kerberos keytab on the 'centralit' VM, generate separate keytabs for dbnode1, dbnode2 & dbnode3 for better security isolation
 * Configure connectivity (both Proxy and Direct) to Open LDAP to use TLS
-* Use more elegant way of waiting for replica-set primary to be ready, rather than pausing for 30 seconds and then hoping it is ready

 * Extend the 'yum' timeout duration, to avoid timeout failures when running 'vagrant up' with a slow internet connection.
 * Cache the MongoDB Enterprise yum repository's contents locally ready for quicker re-running of 'vagrant up'